Book Web Page for

 overrun handler.
 However, do not use waitForNextPeriod and

-do not set the RTSJ deadline miss handler.
-In other words, show how you
+not set the RTSJ deadline miss handler.
+In other words, show how

 can implement a periodic real-time threads using Timers.